spatie/shiki-php/README.md

 ## Usage in Laravel and league/commonmark

-Laravel users, can easily use Shiki via our [spatie/laravel-markdown](https://github.com/spatie/laravel-markdown) package.
+Laravel users can easily use Shiki via our [spatie/laravel-markdown](https://github.com/spatie/laravel-markdown) package.

 If you need a league/commonmark extension to highlight code, head over to [spatie/commonmark-shiki-highlighter](https://github.com/spatie/commonmark-shiki-highlighter).